 Needless to say, businesses should avoid those risks and undertake the job evaluation process.
 Many companies choose to hire an outside firm or neutral consultants to perform a job evaluation.
 Senior employees may take part since they have the expertise on what it takes to fulfill a job role, but they will usually try to take a more hands-off approach to guarantee impartiality.

-Besides determining the proper pay for a job, job evaluations can also help companies define the role, especially when it comes to job descriptions and specifications.
+Besides determining the proper pay structure for a job or career, they can also help companies define the role’s job description and specifications.
 They also outline the expected performance standards and can help workers understand what it takes to succeed in their jobs.

 Companies have a variety of job evaluation methods they can use when they’re ready to begin the process.
 These methods fall under several different categories.
 Knowing the different types helps leaders and their human resources team pick the option that works best for the business.

 The quantitative approach looks at hard numbers.
 People who love data and use it to make important business decisions will likely prefer to work with job evaluation methods centered around quantitative strategies.
 Others may favor quantitative analysis since it generally means a more objective view of job roles.